Russian war crimes: Syria

 On 6 March 2018, the United Nations Human Rights Council published a public report confirming that the Atarib market bombing was perpetrated by the Russian military.
 A Russian fixed-wing aircraft using unguided weapons, including blast weapons, were used against this location.
 The report concluded that using such heavy weapons on densely populated civilian areas may amount to a war crime.
 On 2 February 2017, the Office of the United Nations High Commissioner for Human Rights (OHCHR) issued a report on the battle of Aleppo, confirming that Russia used cluster and incendiary weapons.
 It concluded that their use on densely populated area in eastern Aleppo "amounts to the use of an inherently indiscriminate weapon, constituting the war crime of indiscriminate attacks in a civilian populated area".

-The Syrian Observatory for Human Rights claims that Russian air strikes and artillery shells have killed 18,000 people, including nearly 8,000 civilians, in Syria by 1 October 2018.
+The Russian intervention ended in December 2024 with a defeat and the fall of the Assad regime.
+The Syrian Observatory for Human Rights assessed that Russian air strikes and artillery shells killed around 8,000 civilians in Syria.
+Airwars estimate of civilian deaths is in the range of 4,431–6,522.